Antique Quilt Value: Pattern, Stitching, Fabric, Age Clues, Condition and Provenance

 Use this photo checklist before you ask for a quote.

-Use the decision checklist after you compare your quilt to the comps.
+Use the decision checklist after you compare your quilt to the market evidence.

 Best photos to send for a quilt appraisal